Doruv66/MedicalCareBackEnd/Readme.md

 # Medical Care Appointment System
 ### Context

-St Anna Ziekenhuis specializes in providing medical care services, and the aim of this project is to create a user-friendly web page for scheduling medical care appointments.
+St Anna Ziekenhuis specialises in providing medical care services, and the aim of this project is to create a user-friendly web page for scheduling medical care appointments.
 This web page will streamline the appointment booking process for both patients and healthcare providers.

 ### Goal of the Project